Regensburg University of Applied Sciences: On the way to the campus

-The rapid increase in the number of students soon led to an extreme shortage of space.
-A first solution arose in 1977 from a calculated surplus of space in the buildings already constructed for the University of Regensburg.
+The rapid increase in the number of students soon led to an extreme shortage of space at the location in the Westenviertel district of Regensburg.
+A first solution arose in 1977 from a calculated surplus of space in the buildings already constructed for the University of Regensburg in the Galgenberg district.
 The University Building Authority was commissioned to permanently integrate the Faculty of Economics and Social Sciences and significant parts of the Faculty of Technology into the buildings of the University of Applied Sciences, which were to be rebuilt accordingly.
 This laid the foundation for a joint science campus with the University of Regensburg.

 Against the backdrop of a further increase in student numbers and overcrowding in the old campus, the decision was finally made in 1995 to gradually relocate the entire university of applied sciences to the new campus, where new faculty buildings were constructed over the years.

-Today, the original university building on the old campus in the west of the city still house parts of the Faculty of Applied Natural and Cultural Sciences, as well as parts of several other faculties and institutions.
+Today, the original OTH building on the old campus in the west of the city still house parts of the Faculty of Applied Natural and Cultural Sciences, as well as parts of several other faculties and institutions.